-- 41. The Applicant must: - implement all reasonable and feasible measures to minimise the waste (including coal rejects and tailings) generated by the development; - (b) ensure that the waste generated by the development is appropriately stored, handled and disposed of; - (c) manage on-site sewage treatment and disposal in accordance with the requirements of Council; and - (d) monitor and report on the effectiveness of the waste minimisation and management measures in the annual review referred to in condition 5 of Schedule 5.
+- 41. The Applicant must: - (a) implement all reasonable and feasible measures to minimise the waste (including coal rejects and tailings) generated by the development; - (b) ensure that the waste generated by the development is appropriately stored, handled and disposed of; - (c) manage on-site sewage treatment and disposal in accordance with the requirements of Council; - (d) monitor and report on the effectiveness of the waste minimisation and management measures in the annual review referred to in condition 5 of Schedule 5; and - (e) assess and classify all waste in accordance with the Waste Classification Guidelines (EPA, 2014).